This is the most complete SEO checklist on the internet.

-So I asked Sean to reduce that space by 50%.
+So he reduced that space by 50%.

 Proven’s blog also had breadcrumbs navigation.

-Breadcrumbs navigation is OK for an ecommerce site.
+Breadcrumbs navigation is OK for an eCommerce site.
 But it’s not necessary for a blog.

-So I recommended that Sean get rid of it.
+So Sean got rid of it.

 Proven’s blog posts also had massive images at the top of each post.